This topic describes the release notes and new features of DataWorks V2.0.

 - Region: China (Shanghai)

 - Content: Based on DataWorks V1.0, DataWorks V2.0 adds some concepts including the workflow and SQL script template, and also improves the data development process.
 DataWorks V2.0 supports workspaces in basic mode and standard mode.
-It can isolate the development environment from the production environment to help you develop data in a standard manner and reduce errors in code.
+Workspaces in standard mode isolate the development environment from the production environment, which can help you develop data in a standard manner and reduce errors in code.

 |Service||Feature||Item||DataWorks V1.0||DataWorks V2.0||Description|

 |MaxCompute project||Project management||Project management method||A DataWorks workspace is associated with one MaxCompute project.||The standard mode is added for workspaces.
 In standard mode, a DataWorks workspace is associated with two MaxCompute projects to isolate the development environment from the production environment.
 For more information, see Differences between workspaces in basic mode and workspaces in standard mode.||The development environment can be isolated from the production environment to ensure the stability of code in the production environment.|

 |DataStudio||Node development||Overall features||You can develop code and configure scheduling properties for a single node or a single flow.
 Then, you can commit the node or flow to Operation Center for automatic scheduling and running.|